 These results are particularly striking given that lichen species are very slow growing and that our communities are all likely to be in the early stages of establishment.

 These findings are important as they present a step toward putting complex, community-wide interactions in an evolutionary framework.

+The importance of interaction networks in conserving biodiversity – Because the interactions of species are widely thought to play a major role in structuring whole communities and ecosystems, the conservation of interaction networks may be as important as the conservation of the species themselves.
+When we lose a species, we also lose its interactions with other species.
+If this species is a strong interactor, foundation species (i.e., a node with many connections), the whole community may be threatened.